Conflict of the Ages

-The Conflict of the Ages is a book series written by American religious author Ellen G. White (1827-1915).
+The Conflict of the Ages is a book series written by American religious author Ellen G. White (1827–1915).

+Overview

-The books follow the Biblical history of the world, with special focus on the conflict between Christ and Satan.
+The books follow the supposed Biblical history of the world, with special focus on the conflict between Christ and Satan.
 The series starts with the pre-creation rebellion of Satan in Heaven, then moves on to the creation of the earth, the fall of Adam and Eve into sin, the Old Testament, the birth and ministry of Jesus until His ascension, then the early Christian church, the Dark Ages, the Protestant reformation, the last days of earth's history, the second coming of Christ, the millennium, and the destruction of sin and finally the recreation of earth and God's kingdom with man for eternity.
 This progression explains in detail the Seventh-day Adventist (SDA) understanding of the conflict between Christ and Satan and their understanding of the Bible and much of world history.
 Mrs. White wrote the books based on her research of other authors and special information which she claimed to receive through visions from God.
 The books thus include unique insights and concepts not found in other works of the time.

+Controversy

+Some Seventh-day Adventists have viewed Ellen G. White's writings, in particular the Conflict of the Ages series, as authoritative, verbally inspired by God, virtually on par with the Bible.
+However, Ellen White herself did not hold those views: her son, W.C.
+White, wrote in 1912 "Mother never thought that the readers would take it as authority on historical dates or use it to settle controversy regarding details of history, and she does not now feel that it should be used in that way."

+Instead, Ellen White's purpose in writing the Conflict of the Ages series was to demonstrate God's love throughout the events of world history, and in so doing, defend the character of God.